SparkPost/support-docs/articles/tech-resources/ios-universal-links-self-serve.md

 }
 ```

-With a little configuration, a single additional handler in your app but without any additional hosting requirements, you can enable and track iOS universal links through your SparkPost account just as if they were any other link.
+With a little configuration, a single additional handler in your app, and no additional hosting requirements, you can enable and track iOS universal links through your SparkPost account just as if they were any other link.